TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/ending/readme.md

 I now know that the barriers in your head can be very real, in some uncertain sense, and they aren't always easy to get rid of.

-Just because something's only in your head, it doesn't mean it's not stuck there for good.
+Just because something's in your head, it doesn't mean it's not stuck there for good.

 <br>